Veggie Shares CSA

 Are Shares Pre-Boxed?

-If you cannot afford the share at the listed prices, or want to pay for the share in more than 2-6 transactions (as recommended on our form below) email us to seek other options.
+If you cannot afford the share at the listed prices, would like a work-trade, or want to pay for the share in more than 6 transactions email us your request.

 How do Vacation Days work?